lherman-cs/go-rosbag/README.md

 ### Array Handling

-Both fixed-length and variable-length are mapped to Go slices.
+Both fixed-length and variable-length arrays are mapped to Go slices.
 For example, uint8[] with a length of 3 and uint8[3] will be mapped to []uint8 in Go.

 ## Benchmark